cancermodels-org/GrowthCurveME/cran-comments.md

 was updated to allow for numerical tolerance in floating point computations.
 All CRAN checks now pass with previous comments from first submission still applying for wrapping specific function in the the 'donttest{}' function due to their run exceeding the CPU (user + system) or elapsed time > 5s.
+Original notification of problems sent from Prof Brian Ripley (ripley@stats.ox.ac.uk) now addressed.

 ## R CMD check results